elandsma/ThisIsTheGwei/README.md

 git clone https://github.com/elandsma/ThisIsTheGwei
 ```

 Then, open up the .env file and replace `Xyour_api_keyX` with your own unique API key from Etherscan (no quotation marks).
+Be careful not to edit anything else in this file.

 Now, in the terminal, run:
 ```sh